The old man and the sea

 Cockpit gradient

-Why the captain made the decision to fly 160 nm over water with a dubious engine is an unfathomable decision.
+Why the captain made the decision to fly 160 nm over water with a dubious engine is unfathomable.
 Even in the era of the Airbus A350’s ETOPS 370 certification (extended twin operations allowing a theoretical time of 370 minutes or seven hours from the nearest airport), the inflexible rule is to land as soon as possible at any sign of engine trouble.
 It hardly needs saying that the baroque and complicated technology of late 1940s piston engines is a lot less reliable than the turbofans that made ETOPS possible.
 The operator, Conquest Air, told the NTSB the flight crew should have landed as soon as practical after the first sign of a mechanical issue.

 Why did the first officer not challenge the captain’s decision?
 The answer has to do with a subtle but powerful concept: cockpit gradient.
 This is the difference in authority and experience between flight crew members—or between flight crew and cabin crew in passenger aircraft.
 Accident analyses using cockpit gradient are often harrowing tales of overbearing or even bullying captains leading meek subordinates to their deaths, as in the case of Korean Air Cargo flight 8509, where a captain disregarded warnings about a frozen attitude indicator, or Airblue flight 202, where the CVR recorded the captain ignoring the first officer’s call to ‘turn left, pull up sir, sir pull up!’